SixArm/gitconfig-settings/README.md

 If you prefer to have full control of these files, then you can copy them wherever you like on your system, and edit them as you like.

-If your system is Apple OSX, and you want to use your system's keychain credential manager, then add this:
+If your system is OSX, and you want to enable the keychain credential manager, then add this:

     [include]
        path = sixarm_git_gitconfig/gitconfig.d/specific-to-osx

-If your system is Microsoft Windows, and you want to use your system's credential manager, then add this:
+If your system is Windows, and you want to enable the system credential manager, then add this:

     [include]
        path = sixarm_git_gitconfig/gitconfig.d/specific-to-windows.txt